Table of Contents

 9. Take Action & Build Momentum

 Momentum is an incredible thing because it enables you to reach your full potential, achieve an absolute focus and smash your goals 10x faster.
 By building momentum you enter this almost hypnotic state of absolute focus, zero distractions, insane productivity and unrestrained creativity.

 Productivity momentum is a powerful tool in developing clarity and regaining motivation to pursue your goals.
 And the best things is that you can easily build powerful momentum by getting into action.
 This means that if you put yourself in motion the chances that you will get more energy and increase motivation are pretty high.

 There is a huge misconception that motivation creates action.
 While it’s actually the other way around.
 It’s an action that creates motivation.
 Furthermore, the more action you take the more motivated you become.
 So don’t wait for motivation to strike you.
 Start taking action and motivation will follow.

 Lack of motivational energy can be caused by monotony and boredom.
 And those two emotional states are pretty common in the workplace.
 Because whether you work in the office or work from home the chances that you sit in the same exact place, in the same position doing the same thing for several hours is pretty high.
 This mix can easily cause painful boredom and lack of motivation.

 The solution to that is to take frequent breathers and change your energy during your workday so that you can unwind, relax and recharge your batteries.
 Our ability to focus is a limited resource.
-This means that every once in a while, we need to reset, reboot and restore our mental and physical energy if we want to be productive, focus on our goals and motivated to finish our work.
+This means that every once in a while, we need to reset, reboot, and restore our mental and physical energy if we want to be productive, focused on our goals, and motivated to finish our work.